Outsourcing Expertise aka: The Big Web Blunder

 Two client stereotypes I’ve observed include the “do it yourselfer” and the “outsourcer”.
 The first one is bent on doing everything himself.
 While the outward appearance is the same for most do it yourselfers, the underlying motivation varies.
 Here are the two main reasons that someone takes on the do it yourselfer role:

-- Don’t believe that anyone could really do it as well as they could (I’m the only non-idiot in the world)
+- Don’t believe that anyone could do it as well as they could

 I personally lean toward the do it yourselfer role, which is why I don’t really understand the outsourcers very well.
 The outsourcers are the ones that seem to have ideas, but don’t have any interest in the nitty gritty details.
 I’m not sure if they just don’t like doing it but they could, or if they don’t really feel like they could do it, but can see that it needs to be done.
 I suspect there are some who fall on each side.